Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/about.md

 Mini Apps.
 It consists of several individual components, each responsible for a specific aspect of the Telegram Mini Apps ecosystem.

-Before you begin using the SDK, we highly recommend familiarizing yourself with the Web Apps [documentation](../../../about-platform.md) to grasp the fundamental concepts of the platform.
+Before you begin using the SDK, we highly recommend familiarizing yourself with the Telegram Mini Apps [documentation](../../../about-platform.md) to grasp the fundamental concepts of the platform.

 ## Installation